interuss/dss/config/README.md

 1. Create your static IP addresses: 1 for each of your CockroachDB nodes (min of 3) and 1 for the HTTPS Gateway's Ingress.
 How you do this depends on your cloud provider.
-Note: if you're using Google Cloud the HTTPS gateway Ingress needs to be created as a "Global" IP address.
+Note: if you're using Google Cloud the HTTPS Gateway Ingress needs to be created as a "Global" IP address.

 1. Copy `values.yaml.template` to `values.yaml` and fill in the required fields